suvarzz/MNuc/readme.md

 ### Install MNuc package from downloaded archive.
 Complete installation of MNuc package locally on your PC.
 1. Download MNuc (MNuc > Clone or download > Download ZIP).
-2. Extract from archive, rename if necessury to "MNuc", and place it into a directory of choice (e.g. ~/Projects/MNuc).
+2. Extract from archive, rename if necessary to "MNuc", and place it into the directory of choice (e.g. ~/Projects/MNuc).
 3. Install devtools and roxygen2 packages:
 ```{r}
 install.packages(c(devtools, roxygen2))